 In ancient Greek mythology, the Underworld had a rule: anyone who ate or drank anything in this realm would be bound to it and could not leave.

-When Persephone consumed the pomegranate seeds (the number of seeds varies in different versions of the myth, often cited as three or six), she unwittingly tied her fate to the Underworld.
+When Persephone consumed the pomegranate seeds (the number of seeds varies in different versions of the myth, often cited as four or six), she unwittingly tied her fate to the Underworld.

 This action meant that she could not fully return to the living world.

-When Demeter, Persephone's mother, discovered what had happened, she was distraught, as her reunion with her daughter was now complicated by this act.
+When Demeter, Persephone's mother, discovered what had happened, she was distraught.

 A compromise was eventually struck where Persephone would spend part of the year with her mother and the rest with Hades.